r0ymanesco/my-notes/content/projects/server_migration.md

 ### Job deployment {#server_migration_b3}

--   use docker (briefly describe docker)
-    -   might be possible to put the NVIDIA drivers in the container but not sure.
-If not then the servers will install the drivers.
--   create containers with different libraries hosted on docker hub (users can simply pull it and add/sub libraries as needed)
--   still use dashboard to determine which machines have capacity to run

 As mentioned above, we will use [Docker](https://www.docker.com/) to deploy jobs.
 Docker is a containerised application that allows you to specify the code and required libraries to run the code, all completely independent from the base OS installation.
 This means that each user can simply build containers with the libraries that they need without having to install any of the libraries on the base OS itself.
-The lab can also create containers with some basic libraries, like specific Pytorch/Tensorflow version, that other can use as the base and add other libraries as required.
+The lab can also create containers with some basic libraries, like specific Pytorch/Tensorflow versions, that other can use as the base and add additional libraries as required.
-These containers can be hosted on [Docker Hub](https://index.docker.io/) for everyone else to download.
+These containers can be hosted on [Docker Hub](https://index.docker.io/) for everyone to download.
-It may even be possible to have the NVIDIA drivers installed within the Docker container itself (see [here](https://github.com/NVIDIA/nvidia-docker/issues/871)), but might require some experimentation.
+It may even be possible to have the NVIDIA drivers installed within the Docker container itself (see [here](https://github.com/NVIDIA/nvidia-docker/issues/871)), but it is not well documented and might require some experimentation.
-Users would look on the dashboard to see which server is available and deploy jobs to the selected server.
+Users would check on the dashboard to see which server is available and deploy jobs to the selected server.

 Docker does require some effort to learn and get used to but in the long run, it will be worth it.
-It's also a useful skill in industry as many tech companies use Docker to run jobs.
+It's also a useful skill in industry as many tech companies use Docker to run jobs on their servers.

 ## New servers {#server_migration_c}